Protecting coastal communities from climate-related income loss

 Challenge

 Climate change is disrupting weather patterns, making storms more intense and fishing seasons harder to predict.
 When fishers are forced to stay ashore during repeated stretches of bad weather, it can add up to the loss of an entire month’s income, often without a financial safety net.
+Many fishers then turn to high-interest loans, selling critical assets, or overfishing to make up for losses.

 Solution